wakesurfer/terraform-meetup/README.md

 ## 6. Add the configuration details for your cloud instance to Terraforms environment script ##
 In the Terraform samples archive there is an environment file for Windows Powershell "env-vars.ps1".
 The following variables (OCID's etc) in this file needs to be updated to reflect your instance details.
-Note: If you copied the key files the password is "abba"!
+Note: If you copied the key files the password is "abba"
 ```
 ### Substitute USERNAME to correct the path
 ### Substitute PASSWORD to the one you set on your private key